sgofferj/TAK-mass-enrollment/Readme.md

 ## Support

-If you need support with installing or configuring the TAK server, please go to the ATAK subreddit or join the TAK Discord.
+If you need support installing or configuring the TAK server, please go to the ATAK subreddit or join the TAK Discord.

 If you have a question about the script or find a bug, please open an issue.
 Suggestions for improvements